remnantkevin/rails-elasticbeanstalk-example/README.md

 - limitations of EB
 - limitations of the current setup
 - connect app to images/files on S3
-- security considerations (e.g. worker is open to the public internet as it has an elastic IP)
+- security considerations (e.g. worker is open to the public internet as it has an elastic IP, and plain strings are used for parameters in the Parameter Store)
 - launch script could be done using AWS Ruby SDK, CloudFormation, AWS CDK, etc.
 - try composing EB environments / linked / grouped environments
 - note the dependency between web and worker -- we needs to be created first, and worker needs to be terminated first